-S2-DGRC cells (Cellosaurus CVCL_TZ72) were obtained from the Drosophila Genomics Resource Center (NIH Grant 2P40OD010949) and transfected with Effectene (Qiagen).
-For co-IP assays, cells were lysed in HEPES lysis buffer (50 mM HEPES pH7.4, 150 mM NaCl, 0.5% [v/v] Triton X-100) supplemented with phosphatase inhibitor cocktails 1 and 2 (Sigma), and Protease Inhibitor Cocktail (Roche) on ice for 15 mins.
-Soluble cell lysates were obtained after centrifugation at 15,000 x g for 15 mins at 4 °C. Protein concentrations were determined using the Dc protein assay (Bio-Rad).
-Lysates were then incubated with Protein A/G sepharose beads and appropriate antibodies for 2 hours at 4 °C. Immunoprecipitates were then purified after washing 4 times with HEPES lysis buffer.
+S2-DGRC cells (Cellosaurus CVCL_TZ72) were obtained from the Drosophila Genomics Resource Center and transfected with Effectene (Qiagen).
+For co-IP assays, cells were lysed in HEPES lysis buffer [50 mM HEPES (pH 7.4), 150 mM NaCl, 0.5% (v/v) Triton X-100] supplemented with phosphatase inhibitor cocktails 1 and 2 (Sigma) and Protease Inhibitor Cocktail (Roche) on ice for 15 min.
+Soluble cell lysates were obtained after centrifugation at 15,000 g for 15 min at 4°C. Protein concentrations were determined using the Dc protein assay (Bio-Rad).
+Lysates were then incubated with Protein A/G sepharose beads and appropriate antibodies for 2 h at 4°C. Immunoprecipitates were then purified after washing four times with HEPES lysis buffer.
 Detection of purified proteins and associated complexes was performed by immunoblot analysis using chemiluminescence (GE Healthcare).
-Western blots were probed with anti-FLAG (mouse M2, Sigma), anti-Myc (mouse 9E10, Santa Cruz Biotechnology), anti-HA (rat 3F10, Roche), anti-RASSF8 (Langton et al., 2009).
+Western blots were probed with anti-FLAG (mouse M2, Sigma; 1:1000), anti-Myc (mouse 9E10, Santa Cruz Biotechnology; 1:1000), anti-HA (rat 3F10, Roche; 1:1000) and anti-RASSF8 (Langton et al., 2009) antibodies.

-Electron Microscopy and image analysis
+Electron microscopy and image analysis

-Dissected pupal retinas were fixed in 4 % formaldehyde and 1.5 % glutaraldehyde in 0.1 M phosphate buffer for 1 hour at room temperature.
-Samples were further fixed with reduced osmium tetroxide for 1 hour followed by 1 % tannic acid in 0.05 M sodium cacodylate for 45 mins.
-Samples were then dehydrated through a graded series of ethanol, embedded in Epon resin and sectioned at 70 nm using an Ultracut UCT ultramicrotome (Leica Microsystems) and post-stained with lead citrate.
-Images were obtained with a Tecnai G^2 Spirit transmission electron microscope (FEI Company, Hillsboro, US) and an Orius CCD camera (Gatan).
+Dissected pupal retinas were fixed in 4% formaldehyde and 1.5% glutaraldehyde in 0.1 M phosphate buffer for 1 h at room temperature.
+Samples were further fixed with reduced osmium tetroxide for 1 h followed by 1% tannic acid in 0.05 M sodium cacodylate for 45 min.
+Samples were then dehydrated through a graded series of ethanol, embedded in Epon resin and sectioned at 70 nm using an Ultracut UCT ultramicrotome (Leica

+Microsystems) and post-stained with lead citrate.
+Images were obtained with a Tecnai G2 Spirit transmission electron microscope (FEI Company) and an Orius CCD camera (Gatan).
 Images of ommatidia were taken from the apical plane.
 Non-overlapping images from a single plane were used to quantify gaps in the cell-cell junctions (n=17) using manual segmentation in Amira software (Visage Imaging).
 A projection of the segmented gaps from overlaid, but non-sequential, images illustrates the increase in gaps in the mutant over the wild type.